VAST-THE-DOGE/Tiles/README.md

 - add more tiles for upgrades.
 - start working on music for the game.
 - create a settings part of the menu
-- work on different window sizes and resizing via settings. *[wip 99%]*
+- work on different window sizes and resizing via settings. *[Done!
+Found a way to auto-resize to fit the window size.]*
+- make art for the menu and loading screen.
 - **more to be added**

 ~6/15/2024